devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 ~~~

 All parameters are quite obvious: device identifier, key, name, device class
 and equipment list.
-Since LedQube device is passive, i.e. doesn't have any
+Since LedCube device is passive, i.e. doesn't have any
 sensors or buttons, there is no any notifications supported.
 But we support
 a few commands to control LEDs color.

 Note, you have to provide an unique (in namespace of playground) device
-identifier for each your LedQube device.
+identifier for each your LedCube device.
 Device identifier is a simple GUID
 written in lower case.

 We send registration data using `DH.writeRegistrationResponse()` method.